richardwalander/backbone.responsivecontroller/README.md

 How does it work?
 =================
 The `ResponsiveRouter` uses `window.matchMedia` to match any breakpoints you define for your application.
-In this way you can use the same breakpoints for responsive CSS3 functionality as well as responsive JavaScript functionality. `window.matchMedia` has fairly good browser support but the `ResponsiveRouter` includes [polyfills](https://github.com/paulirish/matchMedia.js/) for legacy browsers.
+In this way you can use the same breakpoints for responsive CSS3 functionality as well as responsive JavaScript functionality. `window.matchMedia` has fairly good browser support (Chrome since m10, Firefox since 6, and Safari since 5.1, IE10), but the `ResponsiveRouter` includes [polyfills](https://github.com/paulirish/matchMedia.js/) for legacy browsers and IE6-9.

 When you create a new instance of the `ResponsiveRouter` it will come with some pre-defined breakpoints and it will automatically see witch one is matched.
 Because I use [Twitter Bootstrap](http://getbootstrap.com) a lot in my applications the default breakpoints try to follow their grid system breakpoints.
 These are the default breakpoints: